Brisbane Metro construction updates

 To find out more about these works, download the:

-Cultural Centre station permanent platform 1 opening - 21 August 2023
+Cultural Centre station permanent platform 1 open

-The new permanent platform 1 (bus services toward the City) opened to the public on Monday 21 August 2023.
+The new permanent platform 1 (bus services toward the city) opened to the public on Monday 21 August 2023.

 Temporary platform 1, which was in place from December 2022, has been closed, and decommissioned to facilitate works on permanent platform 2.
 Buses will continue to use temporary platform 2 (South East and Eastern busway services) and temporary platform 3 (West End and Highgate Hill services) until early 2024.
 Please see the following maps of access changes.